foldedtoad/dwm1001/README.md

 #### Building
 Follow the instructions from Zephyr [here](https://docs.zephyrproject.org/latest/getting_started/index.html#set-up-a-development-system).

-Note: The toolchain is now provided in the latest version of Zephyr, so you will not need to install or build them yourself.
+NOTE: The toolchain is now provided in the latest version of Zephyr, so you will not need to install or build them yourself.
 This provides build-consistency across Zephyr projects.

 This project was developed using only `cmake`, not `west` or `ninja`, but you should be able to use them if you prefer.

 #### Flashing
+There are two ways to flash one of the example project's firmware onto a DWM1001 board.
+* Use the debugger (gdb, Ozone, etc) to flash.
+* Use the Nordic-provided `nrfjprog` utility via running make: `make flash`

-In order to flash the boards, you will need `nrfjprog`.
+In order to flash the boards with `nrfjprog` you will need to install `nrfjprog`.
 This tool is also available on all 3 main OS's.
 You can find it [here](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools).
-After installing, make sure that your system PATH contains the path to where it is installed. ram Files\Nordic Semiconductor\nrf5x\bin
+After installing, make sure that your system PATH contains the path to where it is installed.

+After installing `nrfjprog`, quickest way is probably using `make flash`.
+But note, this does not allow you to see the console messages.
+If you are developing a new project or modifying an existig project, the you will probably be using an debugger with some form of graphical interface.

-### Zephyr
+### Zephyr Environment Variables
-This version the DWM1001 suite does not require a special version of Zephyr, as it implements a custom board within this project.
-This is found under the project's root directory, "boards/arm/nrf52_dwm1001/".

-The CMakeList.txt file has been updated to reference these custom board definitions:
-Please just install the latest standard Zephyr release and use it as described in the Zephyr documentation.

 Now change your active directory:
 ```
 cd zephyr